- Political SciencePolitical Science

 Limited to 15 students.
 Spring semester.
 Professor Sarat.2014-15: Offered in Spring 2015

-380 Kremlin Rising: Russia's Foreign Policy in 21st Century
+380 Kremlin Rising: Russia's Foreign Policy in the 21st Century

 [IR] This course will examine the foreign policy of the Russian Federation of the past twenty years.
 As a successor state Russia has inherited both the Soviet Union's clout (nuclear arms, permanent seat on the U.N.
 Security Council) and Soviet debts - monetary, psychological, and historical.
 What are the conceptual foundations of Russian diplomacy?
 Can we deconstruct Russian nationalism so as to examine its different trends and their impact on foreign policy?
 Do Russian exports of oil and gas define Russian diplomacy, as it is often claimed?
 Is there any pattern in the struggle over resources and their export routes in continental Eurasia?

-Requisite: a previous POSC course.
+Requisite: A previous POSC course.
 Limited to 20 students.
 Spring semester.
-Visiting Professor Pleshakov.2014-15: Not offered
+Visiting Professor Pleshakov.2014-15: Offered in Spring 2015

 400 Domestic Politics